On finite-time and fixed-time consensus algorithms for dynamic networks switching among disconnected digraphs

-\begin{theorem} Let $\mathcal{X}_{\sigma(t)}=\langle\mathcal{F},\sigma\rangle$ be a dynamic network such that the switching signal $\sigma(t)$ generates a $\tau$-jointly connected graph.
 Consider a consensus algorithm defined by direction \eqref{Eq.NonlinearConsensusB} and a continuous function $f:\mathbb{R}\rightarrow\mathbb{R}$ such that the origin is a globally asymptotically stable equilibrium of the system $\dot{x}=-f(x)$.
-Then, the consensus state is a globally asymptotically stable equilibrium of the consensus evolution~\eqref{ConsDynamic}. \end{theorem} \begin{proof} Similarly as in the proof of Theorem~\ref{Prop.AsympStability}, we will show the convergence of $x$ to a consensus state, under the switched dynamic topology $\mathcal{X}_{\sigma(t)}$, by using the candidate Lyapunov function~\eqref{Eq.LyapunoFunc} and showing that $g(t)=V(x(t))$ along the trajectory of the system converges to zero provided that the switching signal generates a $\tau$-jointly connected graph.
-To this end, notice that if $\mathcal{X}_k$ is the currently graph topology, not necessarily connected, then according to Lemma~\ref{lem:Sergej}, $V(x)$ in~\eqref{Eq.LyapunoFunc} is continuously differentiable except on a set of points $\{t_{1}^*, t_2^*,...\}$.
-Thus, the time derivative of $V(x)$ along the trajectory of~\eqref{ConsDynamic} in the time interval $(t_i^*,t_{i+1}^*)$ is given by
+Then, the consensus state is a globally asymptotically stable equilibrium of the consensus evolution~\eqref{ConsDynamic}.

+\end{theorem} \begin{proof} Similarly as in the proof of Theorem~\ref{Prop.AsympStability}, we will show the convergence of $x$ to a consensus state, under the switched dynamic topology $\mathcal{X}_{\sigma(t)}$, by using the candidate Lyapunov function~\eqref{Eq.LyapunoFunc} and showing that $g(t)=V(x(t))$ along the trajectory of the system converges to zero provided that the switching signal generates a $\tau$-jointly connected graph.
+To this end, notice that if $\mathcal{X}_k$ is the current graph topology, not necessarily connected, then according to Lemma~\ref{lem:Sergej}, $V(x)$ in~\eqref{Eq.LyapunoFunc} is continuously differentiable except on a set of points $\{t_{1}^*, t_2^*,...\}$.